owensgl/biol525D/resources/daily_assignments.md

 9. If you have a dataset of 100 samples and 100,000 SNPs, what is the maximum number of PC axes?

+10. What does it mean when something has 50% bootstrap support?
+What are two possible reasons that a node may have low support?
+Include one biological and one methodological reason.

 ### Questions 6-10 are due on Monday July 17th at 10 am.